jatupan1989/boomjum1989/About-these-"‘virtually-impossible’-to-block"-fingerprinting-tools.md

 ### Kind of high breakage

-Block javascript (common recommendation, but you need to not be annoyed by high breakage)
+Block javascript (common recommendation, but you need to not be annoyed by high breakage).
+If the only resource downloaded from the server is a script, then blocking the script will prevent your IP address from being logged.
+They also commonly use 1-pixel image, or sometimes a CSS file, so you might prefer blocking the domain outright if you don't even want your IP address in their log.

 ![](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/counter-fingerprinting-5.png)